 Most passenger car brakes are closed hydraulic systems, in which the pressure of hydraulic fluid operates the braking mechanisms.
 When a car’s driver applies the brakes, the vehicle starts to slow almost immediately and, at 65 mph under ideal conditions, will typically come to a stop in about 315 feet.

-But most tractor-trailers and other large commercial trucks have air brakes, in which pressurized air is used to trigger a rig’s multiple braking mechanisms.
+Air brakes on most tractor-trailers and other large commercial trucks lag time in which pressurized air is used to trigger a rig’s multiple braking mechanisms.
 If you’ve ever heard a loud “whooshing” sound come from a truck as it pulls next to you at a stoplight, you’ve heard air being released from its brake system.

 When a truck driver applies the brakes, air pressure has to build up throughout a system that spans the length of the vehicle before the brakes start to slow the truck.
 This means that when a trucker recognizes a problem and reacts, there’s a brake lag of about half a second during which the truck continues at full speed.